-If you feel the need to make a complaint about the service you receive, please contact Taryn Mutter, Pensions Manager at Hertfordshire County Council, Post Point CHO 033, County Hall, Pegs Lane, Hertford, SG13 8DQ.
+If you feel the need to make a complaint about the service you receive, please contact Taryn Mutter, Head of Client Delivery at Hertfordshire County Council, Post Point CHO 033, County Hall, Pegs Lane, Hertford, SG13 8DQ.

 If you are still dissatisfied with any decision made in relation to the Scheme you have the right to have your complaint independently reviewed under the Internal Disputes Resolution Procedure and, as the scheme is well regulated, there are also a number of other regulatory bodies that may be able to assist you.
 The various procedures and bodies are: